 When to Travel to Aberdeen?

-If you want to spend a different New Year’s Eve, you have to travel during Hogmanay (New Year’s Eve) and watch the fireball ceremony at Stonehaven, which is very close to where Dunnottar Castle is located.
-And you get there very easily by car by the way.
+Suppose you want to spend a different New Year’s Eve.
+In that case, you must travel during Hogmanay (New Year’s Eve) and watch the fireball ceremony at Stonehaven, which is very close to Dunnottar Castle.
+And you get there very easily by car, by the way.

 What to See in Aberdeen in a Day?

 The city of Aberdeen could be divided into four areas: the town center “Castlegate,” Old Aberdeen, the beach, and the harbor.
 In each of these areas, we will have interesting things to visit.

 The city center

 In Aberdeen’s city center, you have to stroll around Union Street, the main street, to see Victorian granite buildings.

-- Castlegate is the oldest area, and here is where the castle that Robert Bruce snatched from the English was.
-The password was “Bon Accord”, today it is the motto of the city.
+- Castlegate is the oldest area, and the castle that Robert Bruce snatched from the English was here.
+The password was “Bon Accord,” today, it is the city’s motto.

 - Mercat Cross was where the old heart of the city was.
-Here, kings were proclaimed and you will see the sculpted portraits of the Stuart monarchs.
-In 1715, this was the place where “the old Pretender” James Stuart or James Stuart was declared king, making it a very important place for the Jacobites.
+Here, kings were proclaimed, and you will see the sculpted portraits of the Stuart monarchs.
+In 1715, this was the place where “the old Pretender,” James Stuart, was declared king, making it a crucial place for the Jacobites.

-- Salvation Army Citadel, a few meters from Mercat Cross we find this granite giant that was designed as a balmoral castle.
-It used to be known as Aberdeen Castle until it was destroyed in 1308.
+- Salvation Army Citadel, a few meters from Mercat Cross, we find this granite giant that was designed as a balmoral castle.
+It was known as Aberdeen Castle until it was destroyed in 1308.
 It is now a Protestant church and an international charity.
 More info: https://en.wikipedia.org/wiki/The_Salvation_Army